Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Abstract

 \section{Abstract}

-Vision-to-audio (V2A) synthesis has broad applications in multimedia.
-Recent advancements of V2A methods have made it possible to generate relevant audios from inputs of videos or still images.
+Audio synthesis has broad applications in multimedia.
+Recent advancements have made it possible to generate relevant audios from inputs describing an audio scene, such as images or texts.
 However, the immersiveness and expressiveness of the generation are limited.
 One possible problem is that existing methods solely rely on the global scene and overlook details of local sounding objects (i.e., sound sources).
-To address this issue, we propose a Sound Source-Aware V2A (SSV2A) generator.
-SSV2A is able to locally perceive multimodal sound sources from a scene with visual detection and cross-modality translation.
+To address this issue, we propose a Sound Source-Aware Audio (SS2A) generator.
+SS2A is able to locally perceive multimodal sound sources from a scene with visual detection and cross-modality translation.
 It then contrastively learns a Cross-Modal Sound Source (CMSS) Manifold to semantically disambiguate each source.
 Finally, we attentively mix their CMSS semantics into a rich audio representation, from which a pretrained audio generator outputs the sound.
 To model the CMSS manifold, we curate a novel single-sound-source visual-audio dataset VGGS3 from VGGSound.
-We also design a Sound Source Matching Score to measure localized audio relevance.
-This is to our knowledge the first work to address V2A generation at the sound-source level.
-Extensive experiments show that SSV2A surpasses state-of-the-art methods in both generation fidelity and relevance.
-We further demonstrate SSV2A's ability to achieve intuitive V2A control by compositing vision, text, and audio conditions.
-Our SSV2A generation can be tried and heard at \href{https://ssv2a.github.io/SSV2A-demo}{https://ssv2a.github.io/SSV2A-demo}.
+We also design a Sound Source Matching Score to clearly measure localized audio relevance.
+With the effectiveness of explicit sound source modeling, SS2A achieves state-of-the-art performance in extensive image-to-audio tasks.
+We also qualitatively demonstrate SS2A's ability to achieve intuitive synthesis control by compositing vision, text, and audio conditions.
+Furthermore, we show that our sound source modeling can achieve competitive video-to-audio performance with a straightforward temporal aggregation mechanism.